 the ‘urbanization’ factor seems to capture density and morphology

-These results are very similar to Anderson & Bean (1961), who find that the original Shevky/Bell urbanization factor is better split into two concepts, one demographic and one morphological: “Factor A is almost equivalent to the percent of dwellings in multiunit structures (loading .971)” (Anderson & Bean, 1961).
-As a generic categorization, these factors map fairly well onto the original SAA factors (as long as you have them in mind), though obviously the loading structure can be quite different across cities, even if the general factors are similar.
-For example what defines the segregation dimension in LA is the Asian population, whereas in Chicago the factor is defined by its share of Black and Hispanic/Latino residents.
-Put differently, if you were trying to define the most important social dimensions to define American cities, then race and ethnicity would certainly comprise one of the dimensions, but the particular makeup of the factor depend on the history and demography of the city under study
+For example what defines the segregation dimension in LA is the share of Hispanic/Latino and Asian population, whereas in Chicago the factor is defined by its share of Black and Hispanic/Latino residents.
+Put differently, if you were trying to define the most important social dimensions to define American cities, then race and ethnicity would certainly comprise one of the dimensions, but the particular makeup of the factor depend on the history and demography of the city under study.

 “to quote the author of an important recent textbook,”by far the major finding is that residential differentiation in the great majority of cities is dominated by a socio-economic dimension, with a second dimension characterised by family status/life cycle characteristics and a third dimension relating to segregation along ethnic divisions” (Knox1981,p.81).
 This is a common, but rather misleading, conclusion.
 Socio-economic status is generally the pre-eminent factor, which frequently accounts for over a third of the total variance.
 However, this reflects the spatial congruence of an important group of structural parameters - occupation, income, number of years schooling, employment status among them - rather than the degree to which any one parameter which is indicative of socio-economic status is correlated with area of residence.
 Other important structural parameters, such as racial and ethnic status, do not co-vary spatially and are consequently represented by separate, relatively unimportant factors (for example, Rees 1970)